drakkar-lig/walt-python-packages/client/walt/client/doc/md/networking.md

 Of course this is only possible if the switch provides related features.
 Check-out [`walt help show switch-install`](switch-install.md) for more info.

-## walt-adm: optional network admin network

-If WALT is installed in a building and reuses an existing network infrastructure, there is usually a dedicated VLAN already in place for remote administration of switches.

-Instead of allowing remote administration (i.e. SNMP requests) from network `walt-net`, admins usually prefer to give the WALT server access to this dedicated admin network.

-We call this optional network `walt-adm` in these documentation pages and in configuration files.

 Note that if `walt-adm` is configured, WALT may send SNMP requests on both `walt-net` and `walt-adm` networks.
-To clarify, let's consider WALT has been installed in a large building, and some wall plugs have been dedicated to the experimentation network (thus there are associated to `walt-net`).
+To clarify, let's consider WALT has been installed in a large building, and some wall plugs have been dedicated to the experimentation network (thus they are associated to `walt-net`).
-In order to perform an small experiment with a few nodes on your desk, you could connect a small switch to one of these wall plugs, and connect your nodes on it.
+In order to perform a small experiment with a few nodes on your desk, you could connect a small switch to one of these wall plugs, and connect your nodes on it.
 In this case, WALT will have to use `walt-net` to reach this small switch, and `walt-adm` to reach the switch managing the wall plug.